Rob Loke, R.E.

 Research interests

 I am currrently assistant professor data science @CMIHVA.nl and have a PhD in computer science, an MA in psychology and an MSc in computer science.
-My earlier research from before 2017 that is not being mentioned here touched upon pattern recognition, image processing, machine learning, robotics, and adaptive control, to mention a few in arbitrary order.
+My earlier research from before 2017 that is not being mentioned here touched upon pattern recognition, image processing, machine learning, robotics, and adaptive control, to mention a few in arbitrary order [1].
 Since my PhD was on 3D visualisation and computer graphics, I cannot wait to further extend my current and recent CMIHVA research activities listed below that are almost all in the text domain, requiring mostly natural language processing related stuff---NLP, to the image and video domains :-)

 Besides the social listening approach [26], a visual listening approach [24] in which relevant online image data on the public web is dealt with is envisioned to be applied soon.
-Social media network analysis as well.

 Again, together with MSc students, I have been targeting other top applications in ecommerce as well:

 • D---chatbots.
 In [15], an ontology-based chatbot to improve the interaction between the customer and the company is presented, and, in [16], an investigation into the influence of online reviews on corporate reputation with interactive knowledge graphs.
+Retrieval-augmented generation [34] is applied as well for instance for helping social media marketers that work in the aviation sector to check upon unattended greenwashing in posts before publishing [49].

 As well as applications with: